-All library books and materials are selected in accordance with the District Selection Policy.
-Should you have a concern about any books or materials, please contact the librarian.
+Library materials are selected in accordance with the District Selection Policy.
 The district has a reconsideration policy to evaluate materials that may concern parents.
-It is important that as a parent you know the procedure and that the procedure is followed.
+It is important that parents/guardians are aware of and follow the procedure.
+Please contact the campus librarian if you have a concern regarding library materials.